krasezzza/ERC20-TokenBridge/README.md

 Please also create a ***frontend/.env*** file as a copy of the ***frontend/.env.example*** and populate your REACT_APP_ keys in order to connect to the provider and the database successfully.

-P.S. the ***setup.sh*** script will create the .env files from the .env.example automatically and you have to populate them with a relevant data :)
+P.S. the ***nodesetup.sh*** script will create the .env files from the .env.example automatically and you have to populate them with a relevant data :)